-But. as stated below, this was an idealistically rosy view of what we were like in a state of nature.
-I think it was rather that emotion that one gets as one looks at man weighed down with oppressions that he doesn’t need..
+But. as stated below, Locke’s was an idealistically rosy view of what we were like in a state of nature.
+I think this view, that many of us share, is a feeling one gets as one looks at man weighed down with unnecessary oppressions.

-He could more accurately have simply stated: ‘We have long ago reached a stage of moral devepment, if we ever lacked it, that we don’t need these oppressions.’
+Locke could more accurately have stated: ‘We have long ago reached a stage of moral development, if we ever lacked it, that we don’t need these oppressions.’

-Thomas Hobbes, in Leviathan (1651), had stated that man’s life in a state of nature had been one of violence and barbarism where his life would have been ‘nasty, brutish and short’, and where the only natural law or right had been to survive at any cost.
-(Perhaps ‘law’ simply meant that it was the over-riding imperative for Man in the state of nature; there was no law imposed by society.
+Thomas Hobbes, in Leviathan (1651), had stated that man’s life in a state of nature had been one of violence and barbarism, as well as ‘nasty, brutish and short’, and where the only natural law or right had been to survive at any cost.
+(Perhaps ‘law’ simply meant that it was the over-riding imperative in the state of nature; there was no law imposed by society.
 ‘Right’ seems to have meant simply that it was fundamental to one’s nature to preserve one’s life.)

 But Locke, in contrast to Hobbes, had a much more benign view: that people prior to government had been peaceful, happy, benevolent, and got on quite well.
 This is a huge difference in basic belief about human nature and leads to huge difference in politics.